 Javier Pérez de Cuéllar (diplomat/politician): Having first joined the Peruvian Ministry of Foreign Affairs in 1940, Pérez de Cuéllar served as a diplomat in various countries before being elected as Secretary-General of the United Nations, a position he held from 1982 to 1991 (he was re-elected unanimously after his first five-year term).

 Hernando de Soto (economist): Economists, no matter how successful, are the world away from pop stars when it comes to fame.
 Hernando de Soto, however, is a leading light in the realm of economics.
 Bill Clinton called him "The world's greatest living economist," while Time magazine chose him as one of the five... leading Latin American innovators of the century and included him in its list of the 100 most influential people in the world in 2004.

 Other Famous People From Peru

-- Paddington Bear (bear) -- As we all know, Paddington Bear arrived in London from his home in “darkest Peru.”
-He then inspired a series of children’s book written by Michael Bond.
+Paddington Bear (bear): As we all know, Paddington Bear arrived in London from his home in “darkest Peru.”
+He then inspired a series of children’s books written by Michael Bond.